How to Increase GMV for your eCommerce brand, without increasing your ad spends: 8 Proven Strategies

 1. Increase Repeat Purchases

 Getting an existing customer to buy again is easier than finding a new one.
-Improve retention with reminders, re-order nudges, and simple loyalty incentives to lift GMV without burning acquisition budgets.
+Improve retention with reminders, re-order nudges, and simple loyalty incentives to uplift GMV without burning acquisition budgets.

 2. Improve Average Order Value (AOV)

-Snapmint helps you increase your average order value.
+Snapmint helps you increase your average order value by offering easy monthly EMI for your shoppers.

 3. Focus on Conversion, Not Just Traffic